Part ofClaude AI Features: Everything It Can Do (2026)

 {"type": "none"} | Claude cannot call any tool |

 If Claude under-calls tools you expected it to use, the fix is usually the prompt, not the code.
 A light instruction such as "Use the tools to investigate before responding" raises tool use; sharper trigger conditions inside each tool's description help even more.
 Anthropic's engineering team wrote up the advanced tool use patterns we lean on when a model is too eager or too shy.
-You can also add strict: true to a tool so its inputs always validate against your schema exactly.
+You can also add strict: true to a tool so its inputs always validate against your schema exactly — the same guarantee that Claude API structured output applies to the reply text itself.

 A worked example: from question to answer

-Walk one full turn of Claude tool use, end to end.
+Walk one full turn end to end.
 A user asks your support bot, "Did my order ORD-10432 ship, and what's the weather where it's headed?"
 You have defined two tools: get_order_status and get_weather.

 - Claude reads both descriptions and returns two